bbauska/W3Cx-3of5/README.md

 1.  <iframe width="560" height="315" src="https://www.youtube.com/embed/WMFXg-kni0U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ```

-The YouTube video embedded in this page by the above code: it's HTML5 but it's not a <video> element directly inserted in the HTML of this page, it's an <iframe>.
+<p>The YouTube video embedded in this page by the above code: it's HTML5 but it's not a &lt;video&gt; element directly inserted in the HTML of this page, it's an &lt;iframe&gt;.</p>

 <!------------------------------------------------------------------------------------------------>
 <!-------------------- 69. web of things (wot) explainer video snapshot (83) --------------------->